 And by the way, good sturdy wire and dremeling deep holes for it are crucial to re-attaching legs that will be strong.

-The feet, I find, are usually the wonkiest part of almost all the G1s, especially if they are more recent productions (from when the molds were deteriorating).
+The feet, I find, are usually the wonkiest part of almost all the G1s, especially if they are more recent productions.
 A little extra clay to the hooves and a lot of dremeling of the pasterns goes a long way.
 Given the small size, this is often the most frustrating part of the process, but well worth it.
 A couple more passes and this girl will have lovely feet.